Thirteen Assyrian Fathers

+History

 The lives of the Assyrian Fathers are related in a cycle of medieval Georgian hagiographic texts and are unattested beyond these sources.
 Some of these vitae are formalities composed for an 18th-century synaxary, but four of them exist in original form, as well a metaphrastic version.
 The dating as well as authorship of these texts is controversial.
 The Georgian Catholicoi Arsen I (830-87) and Arsen II (955-80) have been suggested as authors of some of the vitae.
 Other, unattributed, texts may have been composed earlier, in the late 7th century.

 Many monasteries in modern Georgia are named after the Assyrian Fathers and are said to have been founded and led by them and their numerous disciples.
 In the Middle Ages, these religious foundations played an important role in forging Georgian Christian identity.

 Tradition, written and oral, names as many as 19 Assyrian monks active in Georgia in the 6th century and the number "13" seems to be largely symbolic.
 Modern scholarly opinion is divided as to whether they were Assyrians, Assyrian-educated Georgians, whether missionaries or refugees — miaphysite or diophysite — from Syria, from which miaphysitism had retreated while Georgia was still primarily miaphysite at that time.

+Holy Fathers

 Chief of the Assyrian Fathers were: